 Table 1.3 shows the structure of population, Indonesia expects to experience various fundamental changes.
 In the coming third millennium, the growth rate of the Indonesian population will increase.
-In 2011, male population (49.77 percent) is a little bit smaller than female population (50.23 percent).
-Beside that, male population with age 5-9 years is bigger than that of 10-14 years and 0-4 years is smaller that that of 5-9 years (Graph 1.2).
+In 2014, male population (49.42 percent) was a little bit bigger than female population (50.57 percent).
+Beside that, male population with age 5-9 years was bigger than that of 10-14 years and 0-4 years was smaller that that of 5-9 years (Graph 1.2).

-Number of Population by Age-Group and Sex
+Table 1.3 Number of Population by Age-Group and Sex Year 2014

-Year 2011

-(In thousands)